B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

 What retribution, if any?

 Assassination, never, as two wrongs did not make one right.
 Duel by combat, no. Divorce, not now.
 Exposure by mechanical artifice (automatic bed) or individual testimony (concealed ocular witnesses), not yet.
 Suit for damages by legal influence or simulation of assault with evidence of injuries sustained (selfinflicted), not impossibly.
 If any, positively, connivance, introduction of emulation (material, a prosperous rival agency of publicity: moral, a successful rival agent of intimacy), depreciation, alienation, humiliation, separation protecting the one separated from the other, protecting separator from both."

+# Penelope
+"It begins and ends with the female word yes.
+It turns like the huge earth ball slowly surely and evenly round and round spinning, its four cardinal points being the female breasts, arse, womb and cunt expressed by the words because, bottom, woman, yes.
+Though probably more obscene than any preceding episode it seems to me to be perfectly sane full amoral fertilisable untrustworthy engaging shrewd limited prudent indifferent Weib.
+Ich bin der [sic] Fleisch der stets bejaht."
+"The last word (human, all too human) is left to Penelope.
+This is the indispensable countersign to Bloom's passport to eternity.
+I mean the last episode Penelope"

 Page 690:
 "I suppose she was pious because no man would look at her twice I hope Ill never be like her"